 Most of our breaks are suitable for wheelchair users and people with limited mobility (see each individual holiday for details).
-There is a step into the minibus which would need to be managed.
+There is a step into the minibus which you would need to manage.

-If you don’t think this is for you, we can offer you a tailored holiday instead.
+If you don’t think this is for you, we can offer you a supported tailored holiday instead.

 What is Included?

 The price you pay includes: